Yumikat/js-tutorial/README.md

 3. Create a js file and link to it from the index.html file.

 4. Create a random number generator function for the dice roll (1-6).

-5. Add a click event listener that will apply the random number to the click:  when a player clicks on their die, the image should change to the appropriate image (it should roll a random number and display that image of die).
+5. Add a click event listener that will apply the random number to the click:  when a player clicks on their die, the image should change to the appropriate image (it should roll a random number and display the image of die with the same number).

 6. Apply that to both players' dice.